jupyter-server/enterprise_gateway/docs/source/index.rst

 Jupyter Elyra
 ======================

-Jupyter Elyra is a Kernel Gateway web server that enables the ability to launch kernels on remote servers throughout the enterprise.
+Jupyter Elyra is a web server (built directly on `Jupyter Kernel Gateway
+<http://jupyter-kernel-gateway.readthedocs.io/en/latest/>`_) that enables the ability to launch kernels on remote
+servers throughout the enterprise.
 This enables better resource management since the web server is no longer the single location for kernel activity, which in Big Data environments, can result in large processes.
-By distributing these resources across the enterprise, some of which can be managed by resource management applications(like Yarn), the number of active kernels can be dramatically increased.
+By distributing these resources across the enterprise, some of which can be managed by resource management applications (e.g., Yarn), the number of active kernels can be dramatically increased.

 .. image:: images/deployment.png
    :alt: Elyra enterprise deployment